aws-samples/twinmaker-dynamicscenes-crossdock-demo/README.md

 #### Pallets

-Good pallets are created and moved within the scene through MQTT messages to an IoT Core topic `pallet_data` - the simplest way to do this is using the **MQTT Test Client** in the AWS IoT Core console.
+Goods pallets are created and moved within the scene through MQTT messages to an IoT Core topic `pallet_data` - the simplest way to do this is using the **MQTT Test Client** in the AWS IoT Core console.
 The message shown below will move an existing pallet entity to the new location, or if the pallet does not exist it will create a new entity in the scene;

 ```
 {